-- AES Corp.
+- · AES Corp.

-- Calpine Corp.
+- · Calpine Corp.

-- CMS Energy Corporation
+- · CMS Energy Corporation

-- Dynegy Inc.
+- · Dynegy Inc.

 - El Paso Corporation

-- Enbridge Energy Partners, L.P.
+- · Enbridge Energy Partners, L.P.

 - EQT Corporation

-- Markwest Energy Partners, L.P.
+- · Markwest Energy Partners, L.P.

 - Mirant Corporation

-- Nicor Inc.
+- · Nicor Inc.

-- ONEOK, Inc.
+- · ONEOK.
+Inc.

-- Plains All American Pipeline L.P.
+- · Plains All American Pipeline L.P.

 - Questar Corporation

-- Regency Energy Partners, L.P.
+- · Regency Energy Partners, L.P.

 - Sempra Energy

 - Southern Union Company

-- · Spectra Energy Corp.
+- Spectra Energy Corp.

 On April 8, 2010, the Compensation Committee approved the 2010 Goals & Bonus Plan.
 The 2010 Goals & Bonus Plan was designed to link the performance goals and bonus awards for the 2010 performance year to margin goals that were tied to the Company's short-term and long-term commercial activity.
-Pursuant to the 2010 Goals & Bonus Plan, a corporate bonus pool for the 2010 performance year would be funded as follows: (i) \$5,000,000 minimum funding requirement (the "\$5,000,000 Minimum Funding"); (ii) 12 percent of gross margins (defined as earnings minus direct costs (non-GAAP measure)) generated from short-term contracts (defined as contracts with a term of less than four years) entered into during 2010; and (iii) 12 percent of gross margins generated from long-term contracts (defined as contracts with a term of less than four years) entered into during 2010; and (iii) 12 percent of gross margins generated from long-term contracts (defined as contracts with a term of less than four years) entered into during 2010; and (iii) 12 percent of gross margins generated from long-term contracts (defined as contracts with a term of four years or more) entered into during 2010.
+Pursuant to the 2010 Goals & Bonus Plan, a corporate bonus pool for the 2010 performance year would be funded as follows: (i) \$5,000,000 minimum funding requirement (the "\$5,000,000 Minimum Funding"); (ii) 12 percent of gross margins (defined as earnings minus direct costs (non-GAAP measure)) generated from short-term contracts (defined as contracts with a term of less than four years) entered into during 2010; and (iii) 12 percent of gross margins generated from long-term contracts (defined as contracts with a term of four years or more) entered into during 2010.
 Based on a recommendation by management, the Compensation Committee determined the \$5,000,000 Minimum Funding requirement was necessary to retain the Company's talent during a year that seemed uncertain so employees could focus on their jobs and not whether bonuses would be paid.
 All of the Executive Officers participated in the 2010 Goals & Bonus Plan.

-2010 Corporate Bonus Pool.
+• 2010 Corporate Bonus Pool.
 On January 4, 2011, based on the guidelines of the 2010 Goals & Bonus Plan, the Compensation Committee approved the funding of a corporate bonus pool in the amount of \$8,600,000 for 2010 performance (the "2010 Corporate Bonus Pool").
 The 2010 Corporate Bonus Pool was funded with (i) the \$5,000,000 Minimum Funding; (ii) 12 percent of gross margins generated from short-term commercial activity in 2010 (the "Short-Term Component"); and (iii) 12 percent of gross margins generated from executing amendments to long-term Terminal Use Agreements ("TUA Amendments") with certain of the Company's customers in 2010 to improve the Company's capital structure (the "Long-Term Component").
 The Short-Term Component funded the corporate bonus pool only to the extent that the gross margins from a contract were credited by the Company to the 2010 fiscal year.
 The Long-Term Component was equal to the present value of the gross margins generated over the contract terms, applying a 15 percent discount rate to the gross margins in years four and beyond.
 The components of the 2010 Corporate Bonus Pool are outlined below: